Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 US$50. bookID # 10330

 MACKENZIE, Colonel J. S. E., illustrated by Miss C. E. Talbot Ponsonby; British Orchids; How to Tell One from Another.
-London, Unwin Brothers, nd [1911], First edition, small folio [32 x 25 cm]; 40 pp, 10 color plates with tissue guards, tipped-in on art paper, glossary, orig cloth-backed boards, lightly soiled, light wear at edge, a little foxed, hinges cracked but holding, plates clean and bright, good+.
+London, Unwin Brothers, nd [1911], First edition, small folio [32 x 25 cm]; 40 pp, 10 mounted color plates with tissue guards, on art paper, glossary, original cloth-backed boards, lightly soiled, light wear at edge, a little foxed, hinges cracked but holding, plates clean and bright, good+.

 Useful of identification of species, with colored plates from paintings.

-US$60. bookID # 5396
+US$21. bookID # 5396

 MCDONALD, Elwin; The Complete Book of Gardening under Lights.
-Garden City, New York, Doubleday & Company, [1965], , 8vo [21.5 x 14.5 cm]; 215 pp, plates from photos including many in color, drawings by Kathleen Bouke, orig two-part cloth, spine title lettering, near fine, interior quite clean, unmarked.
+Garden City, New York, Doubleday & Company, [1965], , 8vo [21.5 x 14.5 cm]; 215 pp, plates from photos including many in color, drawings by Kathleen Bouke, original two-part cloth, spine title lettering, near fine, interior quite clean, unmarked.

 A comprehensive work on all aspects of growing under lights including propagation, containers, automation, equipment, etc, with chapters on growing orchids, miniature roses, cactii, etc.